MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-leadspace.md

 # Enrichment of company profiles with Leadspace (preview)

 Leadspace is a data science company that provides a B2B Customer Data Platform.
 It enables customers with unified customer profiles for companies to enrich their data.
-Enrichments include more attributes such as company size, location, industry, and more.
+Enrich *company records* with attributes including company size, location, industry and more.
+Enrich *contact records* with attributes including title, persona, email verification and more.

 ## Prerequisites